Fast mixing in Ising models with a negative spectral outlier via Gaussian approximation: Introduction

 For more general interaction structures, Koehler, Lee, and Risteski~\cite{KLR22} propose a rejection sampling approach that can handle interaction matrices with an arbitrary number of negative eigenvalues $-\lambda_1,\dots, -\lambda_k$.
 Their algorithm samples in time $O(n^{d_{+}+1} \exp(c\sum\limits_{i=1}^k\lambda_i))$, where $d_{+}$ is the number of eigenvalues of the interaction matrix above $1-1/c$ for $c>1$.
 This again demonstrates the exponential dependence on the size of negative outliers as in \cite{CCCYZ25}.
 In the setting of Theorem \ref{thm:main}, this corresponds to allowing $k$ distinct outliers $u_1,\dots,u_k$, extending beyond the single outlier studied here, albeit the $\exp(c\sum_{i=1}^{k}\lambda_i)$ cost.
 We believe the localization framework combined with the Gaussian approximation approach developed in this work is well-suited to study the fast mixing of Glauber dynamics in the multi-outlier setting as well, although achieving near-optimal range of $\beta$ in this case is likely to require significant additional technical work.

 \paragraph{Organization}The rest of the paper is organized as follows.
 In Section \ref{sec:mainproof}, we utilize the localization framework and prove Theorem \ref{thm:main} while assuming the approximation estimate~\eqref{eq:informalcovariance} (or Theorem~\ref{thm:corr:approx}).
 Section~\ref{sec:covapprox} is devoted to the proof of \eqref{eq:informalcovariance}.
 One of the key components is the normal approximation from Theorem \ref{thm:informalCLT}, which we prove in Section~\ref{sec:CLT}.
 Finally, in Section \ref{sec:app} we provide proofs for the various corollaries of Theorem \ref{thm:main}, as well as mixing time lower bounds for anti-ferromagnetic models. \paragraph{Acknowledgements} We thank Elchanan Mossel and Allan Sly for helpful discussions.
-D.M. was partially supported by the Brian and Tiffinie Pang Faculty Fellowship. \paragraph{Notation} We use $C>0$ to denote an absolute constant whose value may change from line to line.
+D.M. was partially supported by the Brian and Tiffinie Pang Faculty Fellowship.
+Y.S. thanks Korean Institute for Advanced Study, where part of this work was carried out. \paragraph{Notation} We use $C>0$ to denote an absolute constant whose value may change from line to line.
 The notation $C_{\eps}>0$ refers to a constant depending only on $\eps>0$.
 For quantities $f=f_{n,u,h,\eps}$ and $g=g_{n,u,h,\eps}$, we write $f=O_{\eps}(g)$ if there exists a constant $C_{\eps}>0$ such that $|f|\leq C_{\eps}g$.
 For a symmetric matrix $A\in \R^{n\times n}$, we let $\|A\|_{\op}:=\sup_{\|x\|_2\leq 1}\|Ax\|_2$ denote the operator norm of $A$.